Ellis Island History and Facts

 The United States government bought Ellis Island in 1808.
 It was then designated as a site for military fortifications, and the island became part of a harbor defense system designed to prevent invasions of New York City from the sea.
 This fort was named Fort Gibson.

 Before 1890, each state was in charge of regulating immigration itself.
-New York's immigration station was known as Castle Garden in the Battery from 1855 to 1980, and about 8 million immigrants passed through it into America.
-As economic conditions deteriorated and religious laws intensified in Europe throughout the 19th Century and early 20th Century, immigration increased.
+New York’s immigration station was known as Castle Garden in the Battery from 1855 to 1890, and about 8 million immigrants passed through it into America.
+As economic conditions deteriorated and religious laws intensified in Europe throughout the 19th century and early 20th century, immigration increased.
 Castle Garden was unable to handle the volume of immigrants, and the federal government built a new immigration station on Ellis Island to manage the influx.
-The new immigration center opened on Jan.
-1, 1982.
-A teenage girl from Ireland named Annie Moore was the first immigrant processed at Ellis Island.
-During the next 62 years, more than 12 million more immigrants would follow her.

 On June 15, 1897, a fire broke out in the Ellis Island immigration station.
 The fire burned the structure to the ground, but no one died in the blaze.
 Unfortunately, immigration records from 1855 to 1897 were consumed in the fire.
 The federal government rebuilt the immigration station, this time to be fireproof.
 The new building opened at the end of 1900.